 Retro Vibes

 Channel some retro vibes with old-school fonts and designs.
 It’s a nostalgic twist that stands out in today’s modern marathon scene.
+You can even draw inspiration from concert poster templates to nail the vintage look.

 Simple Yet Impactful

 Sometimes, less is more.
 A simple ‘You Got This!’ can be incredibly powerful.
 It’s straightforward, easy to read, and hits the right note.
+This minimalist approach works beautifully for many congrats poster ideas.

 Pop Culture References